-If someone you love is dealing with depression you might feel helpless, confused, overwhelmed, hopeless, frustrated, or even angry.
+If someone you love is dealing with depression, you might feel helpless, confused, overwhelmed, hopeless, frustrated, or even angry.
 You simply might not know what to do.
+This is fairly normal, people don’t know how to help people with these issues.
+One of the best ways to help people that are clearly suffering is by recommending that they consider contacting a local mental health professional.

 Listen.
 Offer an ear and your empathy without judgment or unrealistic advice.